oracle-samples/bysyscall/README.md

 It took less than 1/10 of a second this time.

 We can try the same with other programs.
-If we set BYSYSCALL_LOG=info, we can see additional info about how many times bypass occurred:
+If we set BYSYSCALL_LOG=info, libbysyscall will log additional info about how many times bypass occurred:

 ```
 $ BYSYSCALL_LOG=info LD_PRELOAD=/usr/lib64/libbysyscall.so /usr/bin/python3